Messiah University: 2008 Compassion Forum

 The Compassion Forum was a question-and-answer session hosted by Messiah in which CNN commentators Jon Meacham and Campbell Brown as well as select members of the audience posed questions about Faith and Politics to Democratic political candidates Hillary Clinton and Barack Obama.
 The forum took place on April 13, 2008, and was given live national coverage by CNN.
 The event was organized by the religious organization Faith in Public Life.
-John McCain was offered an invitation to participate in the event but declined the invitation, citing a schedule conflict.
+John McCain was invited to participate in the event but declined the invitation, citing a schedule conflict.